nmckenzie1/ReadMeGenerator/README.md

   ## About

-  This app creates beautiful readMe files.
+  This app creates lovely readMe

   ## Installation